prashantdivate/meta-sirius/README.md

 * OSversion info in the RootFS
 * custom image specific defconfig
 * oelint-adv integration and commit-msg formatting
+* Add support for RDP connection for wayland applications

 ## Setting up